Davonex/Card-Game-Organizer/README.md

 # Card-Game-Organizer
 Card Game Organizer like Dominion, thunderstone, Magic Gathering , etc ?

----
-title : HoneyComb
-page_type : article
-# I talked about creating a honneycomb in Boolean operations. the goal is to build with 3D printer many objet as box to save material
----

 Table of Contents
 =================
 1 Honeycomwall
 1.1 [Hexagone](#hex)
 1.2 [Map](#map)
 1.3 [Wall](#wall)

+# Honeycombwall Libray

+I talked about creating a honneycomb in Boolean operations. the goal is to build with 3D printer many objet as box to save material

 ## Create a simple Hexagone <a name="hex"></a>